Applies to Circuit and Circuit Tracks

 This parameter adjusts the degree of distortion treatment applied to the signal.

-Envelope 1 is dedicated to Amplitude control; Envelope 2 is dedicated to Filter control.
+Envelope 1 is always routed to Amplitude control; Envelope 2 is routed to Filter control.

 It sets the time for the note to increase from zero (e.g. when the key is pressed) to its maximum level.
 A long attack time produces a "fade-in" effect.